-The time taken to identify ideal target customers in B2B markets is rarely wasted.
-It can be all too easy for a sales department to lack focus and to chase the easy target, the ones the competitors chase, or those always open for a visit.
-It is important to focus resources by thinking through which customers are likely to generate the best long term returns.
+The time taken to identify target customers in B2B markets is rarely wasted.
+It can be all too easy for a sales department to lack focus and to chase the easy target, the ones the competitor’s chase, or those always open for a visit.
+It is important to focus resources on the customers most likely to generate the best long term returns.

-Market and customer segmentation can be a complex (and time consuming) subject so it is often best to not to start unless willing AND able to allocate the appropriate resources and act upon the outcome.
-Buy in and inclusion is essential as is an appropriate risk assessment.
-The result of getting the segmentation process wrong is ultimately lost customers and business.
+Market and customer segmentation can be complex and time-consuming.
+It is best not to start unless willing AND able to allocate the appropriate resources and act upon the outcome.
+Buy in and inclusion is essential as is a risk assessment.
+The result of getting the segmentation process wrong is lost customers and business.

 - Members of the segment must react in the same way when delivered with the same offer.

-- Each segment must be unique and able to be serviced by a unique marketing strategy.
+- Each segment must be unique and serviceable via a unique marketing strategy.

-- The segment must be of sufficient potential size to justify a unique marketing strategy.
+- The segment must have sufficient potential size to justify a unique marketing strategy.

 - The segment must be reachable.

-When a final list of market segments are available then it is possible to devise a marketing strategy for each and to identify ideal target customers in each segment to attack.
-Sales resources can then be allocated to ideal customers with the most potential long term value to the business.
+With a final list of market segments are in place it is possible to devise a B2B marketing strategy for each and to identify target customers in each segment to attack.
+Sales resources can then be allocated to customers with the most potential long term value to the business.